Mlrac1e/X-VLA/evaluation/robotwin-2.0/README.md

 cd evaluation/robotwin-2.0
 bash eval_robotwin.sh
 ```
-You can configure custome evaluation in `eval.sh`, such as log directry, server port number, number of episodes evaluated, task config, etc.
+You can configure custome evaluation in `eval_robotwin.sh`, such as log directry, server port number, number of episodes evaluated, task config, etc.

 The client will stream observations (images, proprioception, and language) to the X-VLA model, receive predicted actions, and execute them within the RoboTwin-2.0 environment.